Fill PDF forms

 NOTE: The signature value in your dictionary can be a file path, an open file object, or a bytes file stream, as described here.

 By default, the library preserves the aspect ratio of the signature image when filling it.
-This can be turned off by setting the preserve_aspect_ratio property to False on the signature widget:
+You can disable this by setting the preserve_aspect_ratio property to False on the signature field:

 from PyPDFForm import PdfWrapper